kehantan/labbook/docs/assays/mtt.rst

         300*10^4 cells/mL * V1 = 5*10^4 cells/mL * 5 mL
         V1 = 0.0833 mL (~83.3 uL)

 In summary, we need to put **83.3 uL of cell suspension** into 4916.7 uL of media.
-But since the volume difference is negligible, we would just round up to **5,000 uL** of media.
+But since the volume difference is negligible, we could just round up to **5,000 uL** of media.

 **Materials**